 - Transfer Assistance - Career & Transfer Services houses transfer specialists from the University of Nevada, Las Vegas (UNLV) and Nevada State College (NSC) to assist students with continuing their education at other higher education institutions in Nevada.
 In addition, Career & Transfer Specialists will work with students and advisors to identify institutions outside of Southern Nevada that will fit their educational and professional goals.

 Career & Technical Assistance Program (CTEAP)

-The CSN Career & Transfer Services Center (Center) is the responsible entity for the Career and Technical Assistance Program (CTEAP) services to special population students (including the economically disadvantaged, single parents, and displaced homemakers).
-A primary focus of the Career & Technical Education Assistance program (CTEAP) which operates within the Center is to provide support to students who have declared an Associate of Applied Science, AB, or any of the certificates offered at CSN and taking core classes toward the completion of that program.
+The CSN Career & Transfer Services Center is the responsible entity for the Career and Technical Education Assistance Program (CTEAP) services to special population students (including the economically disadvantaged, single parents, and displaced homemakers).
+A primary focus of the Career and Technical Education Assistance Program (CTEAP) which operates within the Center is to provide support to students who have declared an Associate of Applied Science, AB, or any of the certificates offered at CSN and taking core classes toward the completion of that program.
 CTEAP staff also reach out to academic faculty to provide presentations as well as partners with other student services departments in support of CTE students’ success.

 The CTEAP program provides eligible students in Career and Technical Education programs (AAS, AB and Certificate) with tuition, books and support services assistance.
 Students belonging to the following special populations are encouraged to apply - low income, single parents, educationally disadvantaged, displaced homemaker, individuals with disabilities, or students declaring a non-traditional occupational degree.
 The program also provides information on pre-apprenticeship training for women.